- Search The Registry

 Ray Charles, 1968

-Ray Charles, an African American singer, composer, and arranger, was born on this date in 1930.
+Ray Charles, a Black singer, composer, and arranger, was born on this date in 1930.

 Born in Albany, GA, Ray Charles Robinson was raised in Greenville, FL.
 It was in Florida that he became friends of a piano-playing neighbor.
 As a youngster, Charles studied with him at his small store-cum-juke joint and absorbed and digested the blues, boogie-woogie, and big-band swing records on his jukebox.
 At age six, Charles contracted glaucoma, which eventually left him blind.
 As a result, in 1936 he began a nine year stay at the St. Augustine School for the Deaf and the Blind.
 He was still at the school, at 15, when his mother died (followed two years later by his father).